appcircleio/appcircle-docusaurus/docs/self-hosted-appcircle/configure-server/advanced-configuration/store-dist-dmz.md

 ```

 :::caution
 Be sure that all the services are running and healthy.
-If there are connection problem between the Appcircle DMZ server and the Appcircle server, the services won't be healthy.
+If there are connection problems between the Appcircle DMZ server and the Appcircle server, the services won't be healthy.
 :::

 ## Stopping the Appcircle DMZ Server